2nd Fighter Corps (Germany)

 2nd Fighter Corps (II.
 Jagdkorps) was formed 15 September 1943 in Chantilly from Höherer Jagdfliegerführer West.
 II.
 Jagdkorps was subordinated to Luftflotte 3, and from 26 September 1944 on to Luftwaffenkommando West.
-On 26 January 1945 the Corps was disbanded, and used to form the 14.
+The headquarters was located at Chantilly and from August 1944 in Rochefort, from 10 September 1944 at Flammersfeld near Koblenz.
+On 26 January 1945 the Corps was disbanded.
+It was used to form the 14.
 Flieger-Divisionen and 15.
 Flieger-Divisionen.
-The headquarters was located at Chantilly and from August 1944 in Rochefort, from 10 September 1944 at Flammersfeld near Koblenz.